CarsonScott/Evolutionary-Logic-Learning/README.md

 # Evolutionary Logic Learning

 Evolutionary Meta-Logical Learning is an intelligent agent architecture that constructs high-level linguistic models to control the motivational and attentional inputs at lower-level neurons. high-level learning uses symbolic reasoning and a meta-logical language to adaptively generate more efficient structures by effectively altering the way in which it builds them.
+By building such objects, knowledge that was previously impossible translate becomes easily stated through propositions, empowering a society of learners to transfer knowledge, goals, needs, questions, commands, etc., resulting in the development of convergent social patterns, giving rise to a culture within the interacting system of learners.

 ### Reinforcement System